 Roofing material shall be limited to dimensional or architectural grade shingles.
 A minimum of three roof colors shall be provided and dispersed throughout the area in order to reduce monotony.

 All homes shall include at least 1 front-yard tree, which shall be a minimum of 2” caliper at time of planting, and 12 shrubs or grasses in the front foundation planting bed.
 All shrubs or grasses shall be at least 18” at time of planting.
 Corner lots or lots noted with an X on the Exhibit E shall feature an additional 2 trees and 12 shrubs/grasses, each sized as noted above, in the secondary front yard.
+Said additional trees and shrubs/grasses for secondary front yard may be planted in a common area adjacent to the side of the home.

 All homes shall contain a minimum of three (3) windows on elevations facing a street and on rear elevations, and two (2) windows on all side elevations.
 For the purpose of meeting the window count standard on the side elevations each window requirement will be considered achieved if the total window area on the side elevation is fifteen square feet or more per window requirement; however, the total number of windows, regardless of size, cannot be less than two (2).